ml4ai/delphi/README.md

 # Delphi

 Delphi is a framework for assembling, exporting and executing executable DBN (dynamic Bayesian Network) models built for the DARPA World Modelers Program.

-The followng instructions describe how to install, following by usage information.
+The followng instructions describe how to install and use Delphi.

-The general use case involves the following
+The general use case involves the following steps:

-1. Create a model from a set of INDRA statements.
-Use the `--create_model` flag to create the model.
-Optionally combine this with the `--indra_statements` input parameter to specify the path to the INDRA statements.
-By default, create_model will load a provided set of INDRA statements included as a pickled python file in `data/sample_indra_statements.pkl`.
-This generates the model; by default this generates the `dbn_model/` directory and files, as described below.
+1. Creating a dynamic Bayes network model from a set of INDRA statements, which are data structures that represent knowledge fragments about causal relations that are extracted using machine reading software such as Eidos.

-2. Execute a model.
-This produces a set of time evolution sequences that are sampled stochastically.
+2. Executing the model.
+This produces a set of time evolution sequences that are sampled stochastically from the conditional probability distributions constructed in step 1.

-See Usage, below, for more details.
+See the Usage section for more details.

 # Installation